keybase/book-content/01-people/00-index.md

 DIAGRAM: "I'm ____ on ____."

-Passwords don’t do such a good job, so other concepts have been introduced to help.
-Password managers can generate random passwords for every account, and this helps protect against…TK.
+Passwords don’t do such a good job, so additional concepts have been introduced to help.
+Password managers can be used to generate strong, random passwords for every account.
 You can also set up [multi-factor auth](TK), so even if your password is compromised, your account might not be.

 Keybase improves upon both of these basic concepts in important ways.